-- If the decision of an ADR body is to be binding, you will be informed of this at the beginning of the process. - If a binding decision is made but you disagree with it and question its fairness, the decision can still be challenged in court. - Although traders and consumers, once a dispute between them arises, may agree to submit to an ADR process, traders are not permitted to include contract terms at the point of sale that oblige customers to use ADR instead of the courts should a dispute arise
+- If the decision of an ADR body is to be binding, you and the consumer shall be informed of this at the beginning of the process and specifically accepted this. - If a binding decision is made but you disagree with it and question its fairness, usually the decision can still be challenged in court. - Although traders and consumers, once a dispute between them arises, may agree to submit to an ADR process, traders are not permitted to include contract terms at the point of sale that oblige customers to use ADR instead of the courts should a dispute arise